You Always Hear The Bullet

 - Despite what many people here think, not all bullets are supersonic.
 A .45 ACP (used in the Colt M1911 and the Thompson, among many others) is significantly slower.
 Even within a caliber, different manufacturers produce different loads.
 Special ammunition to fire bullets below the speed of sound are not uncommon; certain 9mm rounds are designed for subsonic speed, and are commonly used with silenced weapons.
 In short, some guns, especially older ones and handguns, will actually follow this trope.

-- Of course, such subsonic rounds or firearms are often especially kept subsonic for use with a silencer, meaning that theres almost no noise to go by (guns specifically chosen for their ability to preform quietly can actually get reasonably close to being a Hollywood Silencer).
+- Of course, such subsonic rounds or firearms are often especially kept subsonic for use with a suppressor, meaning that there's almost no noise to go by (guns specifically chosen for their ability to perform quietly can actually get reasonably close to being a Hollywood Silencer).
 There's also the issue that while the rounds may not be supersonic, they still travel at a high subsonic speed; so while the sound may get to you before the bullet, it usually beats it to the mark by margin shorter than the human reaction time.
 Essentially, while this trope would be technically correct under such cases, its still of no real practical use.